nadavyeramazon/ab-sdlc-agent-ai-output/README.md

 - Start both services
 - Display logs from both services in your terminal
 - Enable hot module replacement for development
+- Configure the frontend to communicate with backend via Docker network

 ### 3. Access the Application